Avatarchik/Auto-Il2cppDumper/README.md

 - Re-compile and run it
 - Wait 10-30 seconds
-- Once the dump complete it will auto generate dump.cs in /sdcard/Download
+- Once the dump complete it will auto generate dump.cs in /storage/emulated/0/Android/data/(Package name)/ without storage permission

 # Root method
 This is useful to get around security.
 Does not need to modify game APK at all!
 This is a trick to load our fake libunity.so and load game's renamed lib librealunity.so